palash-wp-dev/auto-delete-post/readme.txt

 4. Select any main pages of WordPress from the checkbox options in the menu page where you want to add this functionality

 == Changelog ==
+= 1.1.5 =
+Checked compatibilty with latest version of WP

 = 1.1.4 =
 Added date time field in the quick edit section of post